MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 3. As before, monitor the event log and the reports to see which files were labeled, what classification was applied, and whether protection was applied.

-This time, when the scanner has worked its way through all the files, it starts a new cycle so that new and changed files will be discovered.
+This time, when the scanner has worked its way through all the files, it starts a new cycle so that new and changed files are discovered.

 ## List of cmdlets for the Azure Information Protection scanner

-Other cmdlets for the scanner include changing the service account and database for the scanner, getting the current settings for the scanner, and uninstalling the scanner service.
+Other cmdlets for the scanner let you change the service account and database for the scanner, get the current settings for the scanner, and uninstall the scanner service.
 The scanner uses the following cmdlets:

 - [Add-AIPScannerRepository](/powershell/module/azureinformationprotection/Add-AIPScannerRepository.md)